hacl-bot/hacl-ci/doc/src/security.md

 The use of self-hosted runners is discouraged for public repositories.
 Indeed, GitHub gives no warranty about the isolation of workflows inside the self-hosted runners.
-This means any PR can run potentially harmful code on the CI machine.
+This means a PR can run potentially harmful code on the CI machine.
 The risk is mitigated by three things:

 - We require approval for workflow runs on PRs by new contributors.